Student-, Faculty- and Staff-Related Information:

 - Get a flu shot.
 (While it won’t protect against COVID-19, it may help in diagnosis should you display symptoms.)

 - Follow the CDC’s recommendations for using a facemask.
-Wear a cloth face cover when you have to go out in public, for example to the grocery store or to pick up other necessities.
+Wear a face mask when you have to go out in public, for example to the grocery store or to pick up other necessities.

 March 7: Practical tips to protect yourself